iamowenbebb/PROG6112HopstialInspectionWithArray/README.md

-# PROG6112FineProgram
+# PROG6112InspectionWithArray
-This is my Semester 2 Fine Program
+This is my Semester 2 Hopsital array program